-- Effective and positive working Rrelationships are a key factor. - Sound, relevant and timely advice is crucial for good governance. - Advice is provided through Council-reports, Council-briefings, strategic sessions and other means of communication. - Good processes that contribute to good decisions. - Decisions also need to be are made that are clear, accountable and transparent. - Elected Members need timely and quality information in order to perform their role\duties.
-Processes are required need to be developed to meet the legitimate information needs requirements of Elected Members.
+- Effective and positive working relationships. - Sound, relevant and timely advice. - Advice is provided through reports, briefings, strategic sessions and other means of communication. - Good processes that contribute to good decisions. - Decisions are made that are clear, accountable and transparent. - Elected Members need timely and quality information in order to perform their role.
+Processes are required to meet the legitimate information needs of Elected Members.